 - Material weaknesses identified?
 No

 - Significant deficiencies identified?
 No

 Type of auditor's report issued on compliance for major programs: Unmodified

 Any audit findings disclosed that are required to be reported in accordance with Section 510(a) of OMB Circular A-133?
 No

-The major program is:
+The major programs are:

-Capitalization Grants for Drinking Water State Revolving Funds CFDA #66.468 The threshold for distinguishing between Types A and B programs was \$339,720.
-Saint Paul Regional Water Services qualified as low-risk auditee?
+Federal Transit Capital Investment Grants CFDA #20.500 Capitalization Grants for Drinking Water State Revolving Funds CFDA #66.468 The threshold for distinguishing between Types A and B programs was \$300,000.
+Saint Paul Regional Water Services qualified as a low-risk auditee?
 No II.
-FINDINGS RELATED TO FINANCIAL STATEMENTS AUDITED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS INTERNAL CONTROL ITEM ARISING THIS YEAR 12-1 Monitoring Internal Controls Criteria: Management is responsible for developing and monitoring its internal controls over the various accounting cycles.
+FINDINGS RELATED TO FINANCIAL STATEMENTS AUDITED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS INTERNAL CONTROL PREVIOUSLY REPORTED ITEM NOT RESOLVED Finding 2012-001 Monitoring Internal Controls Criteria: Management is responsible for developing and monitoring its internal controls over the various accounting cycles.
 The monitoring process includes performing an annual risk assessment of existing controls over significant functions of its accounting system used to produce financial information, documenting the significant internal controls for each transaction cycle/account balance, monitoring those controls on a regular basis, and documenting the monitoring activity performed.
-Condition: Management has not yet formalized its assessment of risks in its review of internal controls, nor has it documented the significant internal controls, performed monitoring of those controls on a regular basis, or documented the monitoring activity.
+Condition: Management has not yet formalized its assessment of risks in its review of internal controls, nor has it completed documenting the significant internal controls, performed monitoring of those controls on a regular basis, or documented the monitoring activity.
 Context: Assessing risk and monitoring transaction cycles and account balances ensures activity is being properly recorded and reported in the financial statements.
 Effect: Without monitoring of internal controls, management cannot be assured that internal controls are operating effectively and transactions are processed according to policy.
-Cause: Management determined that it was not cost-effective since the current financial accounting system is expected to be replaced as of January 1, 2014.
+Cause: Management determined that it was not cost-effective since the FM System (financial accounting system) is being replaced as of January 1, 2014.
 Recommendation: We recommend that the Saint Paul Regional Water Services document the significant internal controls in the accounting system and formalize a plan to assess and monitor these controls on a regular basis, no less than annually.
 Significant functions and internal controls include and cover such areas as cash, capital assets, major funding sources, expenditure processing, and payroll.
 The monitoring of these functions and areas should be documented to show the results of the review, changes required as a result of the risk assessment, and who performed the work.
 Client's Response:

 We have been in a period of transition with the configuration and implementation of our new Enterprise Resource Planning (ERP) software.
 We have documented our current and future processes and are configuring the ERP system with internal controls in mind.
-The Purchasing and Financial Management modules of that system are scheduled to go live January 2014 and the Payroll module will follow at a later date.
+The Purchasing and Financial Management modules of that system went live January 2014 and the Payroll module will follow at the end of 2014.
 We are working with the City of Saint Paul to document the significant internal controls in the accounting system and will develop a formalized risk assessment plan to assess and monitor the controls.
 III.
-FINDINGS AND QUESTIONED COSTS FOR FEDERAL AWARD PROGRAMS PREVIOUSLY REPORTED ITEM RESOLVED Identification of Federal Awards (11-1) The Saint Paul Regional Water Services incorrectly determined the amount received and expended for the Capitalization Grants for Drinking Water State Revolving Funds federal award on the Schedule of Expenditures of Federal Awards (SEFA).
-Resolution The Saint Paul Regional Water Services correctly determined the amount received and expended for the Capitalization Grants for Drinking Water State Revolving Funds federal award on the SEFA for the year ended December 31, 2012.
+FINDINGS AND QUESTIONED COSTS FOR FEDERAL AWARD PROGRAMS None.